mingdong-li/mingdong-li.github.io/_pages/about.md

 </ol>

-# 👨‍💻 Services, Teaching and Activities
+# 👨‍💻 Services and Teaching
-- 2024 Annual Conference of International Association of Neurorestoratology (IANR), Shanghai
 - Teaching Assistant
   - ELEC4130 Machine Learning on Images (2023 Spring)
   - EMIA4110 Practical Machine Learning (2024 Spring)
+- Reviewer: TIV, ISBI2025

+# 💻 Activities
+- *2024.10*: Modeling Neural Population Dynamics in a Point Process Filter for Neuroprosthetics Control for 2024 Annual Conference of International Association of Neurorestoratology (IANR) <a href="../gallery/IANS2024_Shanghai_poster_Mingdong.pdf">[Poster]</a>
+- *2023.08*: Organize 4th International Workshop on Neural Engineering & Rehabilitation
+- *2022.05*: Poster for The 3rd International Workshop on Neural Engineering & Rehabilitation

 # 🏆 Honors and Awards